zumasys/docs/site/jbase/jbc/matwrite/README.md

 mat sample_arr = 99

 matwrite sample_arr on "New array" setting response_code on error
-    crt "Error: ":response_code :" Record could not be written." end
+    crt "Error : " : response_code : " Record could not be written."
+end
 ```